 - Possession of drug paraphernalia

-Defenses Available For Disorderly Persons Offenses
+Defenses Available For Indictable and Disorderly Persons Offenses

-Just like any type of criminal case, disorderly persons offenses each have their own possible legal defenses.
+Indictable and disorderly persons offenses each have their own possible legal defenses.
 Some examples include:

 - The charges were brought outside the statute of limitations